emiliodicaprio/xhptdc8_babel/util/README.md

 ### Compile & Link Settings
 In order to call functions from the utility library, you need to do the following:
 1. Include `/lib/include/xhptdc8_util.h`
-2. Link to the corresponsing library version on `/lib/x86` or `/lib/x64`
+2. Link to the corresponsing library version on `/lib/x64`

 ### xhptdc8_apply_yaml
 The purpose of this repository is to make using the [xHPTDC8 time-to-digital converter](https://www.cronologic.de/products/tdcs/xhptdc8-pcie) simpler to use for end users.